 A company that gets this right can become effectively impossible to shift; especially in non-tech spaces.
 Take Colgate, say.
 Short of a complete revolution in the understanding of dental hygiene, or a historic episode of corporate malfeasance, nothing is going to shift them from a dominant position in the toothpaste world.
 Ever.

-Now it would be nice of course if we could all profit from inertia in this way – but unfortunately the most powerful application of the force is only available to a select few brands: those who provide the first acceptable option in a distinct category.
+Now it would be nice of course if we could all profit from inertia in this way – but unfortunately, the most powerful application of the force is only available to a select few brands: those who provide the first acceptable option in a distinct category.

 Chances are you aren’t in this boat, though it can happen.
 My client Bio-tiful Dairy claimed this position in the kefir category.
 They weren’t the first kefir by any means, just as Zoom weren’t the first video conferencing service – but they were the first acceptable one.
 This has made them very difficult to budge despite an onslaught from copycat competitors.

-As mentioned above, my advice if you are lucky enough to be in such a position is – counterintuitively – to present yourself in a fairly bland, safe, “passe-partout” kind of way.
+As mentioned above, my advice, if you are lucky enough to be in such a position, is – counterintuitively – to present yourself in a fairly bland, safe, “passe-partout” kind of way.

 Nice work if you can get it!

 As for the rest of us, brands who represent “spins” on pre-existing categories, the only way we can make inertia work for us is to fight it as hard as we can.
-By being as distinctive and radical as possible we give ourselves a chance not only to wake consumers from their slumber, but to create our own centre of gravity, which will in time benefit from its own inertia.
-Brands who we typically think of as “great brands” are those who’ve done this.
+By being as distinctive and radical as possible we give ourselves a chance not only to wake consumers from their slumber but to create our own centre of gravity, which will in time benefit from its own inertia.
+Brands that we typically think of as “great brands” are those who’ve done this.
 They have captured an army of inert zombie purchasers due to the power of their positioning as opposed to claiming the centre ground.

-Regardless of which camp you fall into, recognise that either way inertia is a force to be accepted and embraced.
+Regardless of which brand positioning camp you fall into, recognise that either way inertia is a force to be accepted and embraced.
 Accept that, generally, people don’t give a shit and only want to be left alone.
 And embrace that fact, by helping them, by and by, to never think about your category ever again – because you’ve resolved it for them.